 At le musée (the museum)

 A fair number of museums are either free for students (upon presentation of valid ID) or discounted for children and youths 26 and under.
-(See this list of free Parisian museums and monuments.)

 You can usually find exhibit guides in both English and French, so you’ll have in-context translations right in front of you when needed.
 The museum is of course another wonderful place to gain cultural and historical knowledge, and to practice reading formal/academic-style French.

 Since the French enjoy American films in addition to their quirky French films, it’s not terribly difficult to find films in English with French subtitles at the movie theater.
 This provides a great opportunity for beginners to get familiar with French vocabulary, sentence structures and conversation without becoming overwhelmed.
 Rarely can you find the opposite (French with English subtitles).

 If you want a full-French movie experience, animated movies in French typically use a simplified vocabulary providing a nice access point for French learners.
 Using context clues as you watch any French movie will support your listening comprehension.

 The French phase above literally means “window-licking,” and faire les vitrines is to go window shopping.

 The French love to flâner (stroll/wander) the streets peering into shop windows for good deals.
 Not only does window-shopping offer a peek at current French fashion, but it can also add dimension to the French you hear around you.

 For example, there’s a slight difference between une écharpe and un foulard—two words for the famous French scarf.